Shamuelp/identifying-reasons-for-internal-migration-in-Colombia-2012--2022/README.md

 # identifying-reasons-for-internal-migration-in-Colombia-2012--2022
 Through basic data management, tables are created that allow observing the behavior of internal migration in Colombia, segregated by age in an interval of "&lt;20", "20 - 30", "30 - 40", "40 - 50", "50 - 60", "60 - 70", ">70" years, using data from DANE (National Administrative Department of Statistics).
 The exercise has been carried out in the R programming language.

+The database for 2022 is quite heavy and I cannot attach it, but you can easily find it in the microdata.
 The data can be found on the DANE portal at the following link: https://microdatos.dane.gov.co/index.php/catalog/central/about

 Although the quality of life survey used for the exercise has changed over the years, I have built a classification form that allows the variable that contains the reasons to be reorganized so that we can contrast the data over the years without major problems.